- You Are In:

 - Help & Support

 - The Wastewater Charge

 The Wastewater Charge

 The States of Guernsey agreed the principle of introducing a charge for wastewater in 2007.
 It adopted the user pays principle in relation to wastewater.
 At that time wastewater operations were managed and financed directly by the States of Guernsey.
-In May 2010 management of wastewater operations was moved to Guernsey Water although financing remained with the States of Guernsey.
 In April 2011 the wastewater charge was introduced and was administered on behalf of the States of Guernsey by Guernsey Water.
 In January 2012 Guernsey Water took over full responsibility for the operations and finance and indeed all aspects of wastewater.